"The mind is everything.

 INNERLIGHT WEEKLY MINDFULNESS MEDITATION – ONLINE ONLY

-Weekly class at Innerlight Center for Yoga and Meditation from 8am to 9am on Wednesdays.
-The hour consists of a 30-minute silent sit, short reading or talk, and discussion.
+Weekly gathering online sponsored by Innerlight Center for Yoga and Meditation from 8am to 9am on Wednesdays.
+Join us for a 30 minute, silent sitting practice, a short reading with time for questions and reflection.
 Some experience with meditation is recommended.
-This is a dana only class.
-Innerlight Yoga is located at 850 Aquidneck Avenue, Middletown, RI. phone is 401.849.3200.